Threshold Detection¶

 -

-Custom fill the detection interval value, trigger a data gap event, trigger a critical event, trigger an important event, trigger a warning event, and trigger a recovery event; when selecting this type of configuration strategy, it is recommended to set the custom data gap time >= detection interval time interval, if the configured time <= detection interval time interval, there may be situations where both data gap and abnormal conditions are met, in which case only the data gap processing result will be applied.
+Custom fill the detection interval value, trigger data gap event, trigger critical event, trigger error event, trigger warning event, and trigger recovery event; when selecting this configuration strategy, it is recommended that the custom data gap time configuration >= detection interval time interval.
+If the configured time <= detection interval time interval, there may be situations where both data gap and abnormal conditions are met, in which case only the data gap processing result will be applied.

 Information Generation¶